Last updated: 28th July, 2021

 When preparing a list of users to import, just add each custom property as a new column in the CSV.

 We encourage you to pass back as many custom properties as you like.
-Custom properties will be displayed in the right hand sidebar of each user's profile – both in People CRM and Live Chat.
+Custom properties will be displayed in the right hand sidebar of each user's profile – both in your Customer Data Hub and Live Chat.

 Editing and removing properties